These Are The Best Starfield Ships (So Far!)

 Cool ships to steal in ‘Starfield’

-If you can’t be bothered to build your own, don’t have the funds to buy one or just like the look of someone else’s ship, then you might just want to take one for yourself.
+If you can’t be bothered to build your own ship, don’t have the funds to buy one or just like the look of someone else’s ship, then you might just want to take one for yourself.

 Some of the cooler ships in the game belong to resident space pirates The Crimson Fleet.
 Their ships quite often have good offensive capabilities and have features such as Shielded Cargo that allow you to bring stolen and contraband items into the Settled Systems.